kyle-jennings/benjamin/readme.txt

 * added support for co-authors plus plugin
 * moved contact settings to Franklin as customizer settings
 * changed footer settings to sortable components
+* Choose your 404 page content

+* 1.3
+* re-namespaced everything to use theme slug, and not the uswds acronymn
 * added options to hide parts of a given page
-* Choose your 404 page content